RIYAtanwar794/StayScape/README.md

 # 🏡 StayScape — Full-Stack Property Listing Platform

 StayScape is a full-stack property listing platform that enables users to discover, list, and manage accommodations through a secure and responsive web application.
-Built using the **MVC (Model–View–Controller)** architecture, the platform provides an intuitive user experience with authentication, interactive maps, wishlists, reviews, and cloud-based image storage.
+Built using the **MVC (Model–View–Controller)** architecture, it provides a secure and responsive experience with authentication, property management, interactive maps, wishlists, reviews, and cloud-based image storage.

 ## 🌐 Live Demo